Versatile Video Coding: VVC

 - A highly optimized CPU-based VVC decoder capable of processing 8K videos at 60 Hz and 120 Hz in real-time using latest generation CPUs.

 - An advanced video render engine for 8K with HDMI 2.1 (GPU) and SDI output interfaces.

 8K VVC Demonstration

-Spin Digital and Fraunhofer HHI presented a video coding and playback demonstration of 8K HDR using the VVC standard.
+Spin Digital and Fraunhofer HHI presented in June 2021 a video coding and playback demonstration of 8K HDR using the VVC standard.
 Find more information on this demonstration here.

 Media Player for VVC Scalability